 Building example design using Docker image#

-script is used as a prefix to launch a command using a OpenROAD docker image.
+The docker_shell script is used to launch a command using a OpenROAD-flow-scripts docker image.

 Also, the current working directory is mapped into the Docker image using the current user’s credentials.